-I am a freelance science journalist with a decade of experience as a reporter and editor.
+I am a freelance science journalist with more than 15 years of experience as a reporter and editor.
 I was the chief news editor at Nature magazine for more than four years, and editor of Chemistry World magazine for two years.
 Before that I was a news reporter at Nature, covering the physical sciences beat.READ MORE →

 TESTIMONIALS“As an editor and reporter, Mark Peplow is fast, accurate, and versatile.
 He covers science policy and pure research with equal passion, and his writing combines a scientist’s precision with a journalist’s verve.”
 Tim Appenzeller